Fabrizio Guillaro

 Publications

-• F. Guillaro, G. Zingarini, B. Usman, A. Sud, D. Cozzolino, L. Verdoliva, “A Bias-Free Training Paradigm for More General AI-generated Image Detection”, ArXiv 2024
+• F. Guillaro, G. Zingarini, B. Usman, A. Sud, D. Cozzolino, L. Verdoliva, “A Bias-Free Training Paradigm for More General AI-generated Image Detection”, in IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), June 2025

 • V. De Rosa, F. Guillaro, G. Poggi, D. Cozzolino, L. Verdoliva , “Exploring the Adversarial Robustness of CLIP for AI-generated Image Detection”, in IEEE International Workshop on Information Forensics and Security (WIFS), December 2024